pedroSoaresll/salestrekker-australian-challenge/docs/JOURNEY.md

 # My journey doing the challenge

-In this document, you'll find all details about my journey building the project.
+In this document, you'll find all details about my journey building this project.

 ## Machine setup to start building the project